 Choose Between a Towable or Motorized RV

-If you have a vehicle capable of towing an RV, a towable version is a good option — they tend to offer more space for your money, and can be less costly to maintain if you plan on parking your RV for extended periods.
-If not, a motorized RV might be your top choice, as these tend to offer more of the comforts of home (think: bathrooms and refrigeration) and less set-up once you arrive at your camp site.
+If you have a vehicle capable of towing an RV, a towable version is a good option — they tend to offer more space for your money, can be less costly to maintain, and can give you the freedom to use our towing vehicle freely once you are set up and unhitched at the campsite.
+Otherwise, a motorized RV might be your top choice, as these tend to be more luxurious and require less set-up once you arrive at your camp site.

-Yes, four-season RVs are an option for the winter camper.
+Four-season RVs are perfect for the winter camper.
 Things like insulation and heated tanks can make all the difference between a great experience and a terrible one when the temperatures drop.
-Likewise, if you’re attached to your A/C in the summer, your opinion probably won’t change once you’re on the road.
+Likewise, having reliable A/C in the summer months will keep your journey comfortable.

 Capacity is important if you’re travelling with a crew.
-Your kids (and you!) might need separate spaces for when you’re experiencing too much togetherness.
-A bigger kitchen might be a necessity, as could a bathtub (especially if your children are very young).
+Your kids (and you!) might need separate spaces for when you’re experiencing so much togetherness.
+A larger, better equipped kitchen might be a necessity, as could a bathtub (especially if your children are very young).

 In this day and age, you’d really be roughing it if you didn’t have Wi-Fi.
 Is your potential RV compatible with internet, GPS or satellite?
+Consider the features in a newer model if you’re between buying a new or used RV.
 These could all be very handy, especially when travelling to more remote locations.

 Last but not least, don’t forget insurance!
+RV insurance offers coverage specifically tailored for your RV.
+Owners buying an RV for the first time should get acquainted with coverage types.
 Still have questions about protecting your new investment?
 Contact your local Farm Bureau agent.
 Your agent can help ensure that you have all the coverage you need to keep you on the road.